forestryio/forestry.io/hugo/content/docs/guides/developing-with-hugo/environments.md

     weight: 13

 ---
-They are three unique developer environments when working with a Hugo site in Forestry:
+There are three unique developer environments when working with a Hugo site in Forestry:

 * **Local environment** this is your local development environment on your own machine.
 See [Local Development](/docs/guides/developing-with-hugo/local-development) for more info.